UMCarpentries/intro-curriculum-r/paper/paper.md

 <!-- experience of use -->

 We piloted our curriculum during a virtual two-day Software Carpentry workshop.
-In line with The Carpentries style, we had four instructors and six helpers at the workshop to assist with learner questions and technical issues.
+In line with The Carpentries recommendations [@the_carpentries_carpentries_2018], we had four instructors and six helpers at the workshop to assist with learner questions and technical issues.
-We also used the "sticky note" system where learners can indicate their progress on exercises and requests for help by using different colored sticky notes.
+We also used the "sticky note" system for formative assessment, where learners indicate their progress on exercises and request for help by using different colored sticky notes [@becker_responding_2016; @the_carpentries_live_2018].
-As the workshop was virtual, we used Zoom reaction icons as sticky notes.
+As the workshop was virtual, we used Zoom reaction icons as virtual sticky notes, with the red X reaction to ask for help and the green checkmark to indicate that they successfully completed the exercise at hand.
 We had thirty-nine learners of various skill levels from several different countries, all of whom provided very positive reviews of the workshop.